 - Share/Stock to be transferred

 - Quantity of the Shares to be transferred

-Step 3: On the other hand Donee is required to give a receipt instruction to his DP (DEMAT Account Provider) to accept these shares, if he has not already given a standing receipt instruction.
+Step 3: On the other hand, Donee has to give a receipt instruction to his DP (DEMAT Account Provider) to accept these shares if he has not already given a standing receipt instruction.

-Step 4: It is advisable to execute a gift deed on a non-judicial stamp paper my mentioning the details of the transaction for legal records and to avoid any tax queries in future.
+Step 4: It is advisable to execute a gift deed on a non-judicial stamp paper by mentioning the details of the transaction for legal records and to avoid any tax queries in the future.

-Tax on gift is governed by Section 56 of the Income Tax Act, 1961.
+Tax on a gift is governed by Section 56 of the Income Tax Act, 1961.
 The tax liability is computed keeping in mind the receiver of the gift and amount of the gift.
-To get the better understanding of the Tax on the Gift of shares, let?s divide the donee into two categories:
+To get a better understanding of the Tax on the gifted shares, let’s divide the donee into two categories:

 - Blood Relatives

 In case the donee is a blood relative of the donor then the gift is completely exempt from tax irrespective of the amount of the gift under section 56(2)(vii) of Income Tax Act, 1961.